jaumecv89/elena-isa-yoga/README.md

-# Elena Isa - Yoga
+# Elena Isa - Yoga teacher

 This is a web project for Elena Isa, a Yoga teacher.
 The project is developed using React, Typescript, Vite, Vitest, and Tailwind CSS.
-It also utilizes framer-motion, react-scroll, and react-icons.
+It also utilizes framer-motion, react-scroll, react-icons, emailjs and hamburger-react.

 ## Dependencies